 - Register for classes as soon as possible.

 - Request your accommodations at the Center for Accessible Resources office.

 - Get a syllabus from the instructor, if requesting Braille.

 How to Help Yourself

-- If you need materials reformatted immediately, you can scan and reformat them yourself in the library, Academic Learning Skills Center or TRiO.
+- If you need materials reformatted immediately, you can scan and reformat them yourself in the Lane Library, Academic Learning Skills Center or TRiO.
 We would be happy to have the book bindings removed for you if that would be helpful.
 This typically takes about 24 hours.
 Check with our office for additional information and help if needed.

 - Self-Help Resources — Information on computer labs, tutoring, library services and technical support.

 - Assistive Technology — An explanation of Assistive Technology, including computer software, hardware and non-computer-related devices available through Center for Accessible Resources.

 How to Contact Alternate Format Staff